 - Fuji 60mm f 2.8 Macro

-I love my iPad pro.
 I do most of my writing on my iPad with the Magic Keyboard and love editing photos with the Apple Pencil.
 It’s a fantastic setup; this is all I bring when traveling.

 14″ M1 MacBook Pro